davidj778/Active-Directory/README.md

 </p>

 <h1>Deploying Active Directory and Creating Users</h1>
 This is a brief tutorial that outlines the beginning stages of Active directory by confirming the connectivity between the client and Domain Controller and the installation of Active Directory.
-Towards the end, we take a look at how to create a username and log in with the new account.<br />
+Towards the end, we will take a look at how to create a organizational unit and a username and log in with the new account.<br />